alfredapp/shortcuts-workflow/README.md

 <a href='https://github.com/alfredapp/shortcuts-workflow/releases/latest/download/Shortcuts.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/shortcuts-workflow/releases/download/2022.8/Shortcuts.alfredworkflow'>alternative link</a>

 ## About

 Run `sc` to list all your shortcuts or `scd` to quickly filter them by folder name.
 Press ↩ to action.